Trustpilot

 The main volunteer project lasts from 3 – 12 weeks.
 There is a lot of training and familiarisation required to bring volunteers fully up to speed with the research and study techniques.
 We would really encourage staying for as long as you can so gain full immersion into the project.

-We do understand however that not everyone can give up such a large amount of time, and our one week volunteer experience reflects this.
-See the elephant volunteer experience for more details.
+We do understand however that not everyone can give up such a large amount of time, so we also offer a one or two week long elephant experience which enables shorter term volunteers to have a taste of the action too!

-This one week elephant experience is just that – an experience.
-You will be learning a lot about the elephants, getting a glimpse about what it is like to care for these gentle giants and dipping your toe into the main volunteer tasks.
+On the elephant experience, you will be learning a lot about the elephants, getting a glimpse about what it is like to care for these gentle giants and dipping your toe into the main volunteer tasks.
 This can include:

 The accommodation and all other arrangements are the same as for the main elephant volunteer program.